THE GREAT COMMISSION

 The Church shall appear with the Lord for the purpose of saving sinners from their sin, to bring righteousness, justice, and peace on the earth.

-He shall not fail nor be discouraged, till he have set judgment in the earth: and the isles shall wait for his law.
+He will not fail nor be discouraged, till He has established justice in the earth; and the coastlands shall wait for His law.”
 (Isaiah 42:4)

 Until the Church has been brought to maturity it is impossible for righteousness, peace, and joy to come to the sinners in the earth.